-The length of the frost season increased across much of the Australian grainbelt by 10-55 days between 1960 and 2011, and in some parts of eastern Australia the number of frost events has increased.
+The length of the frost season has increased across much of the Australian grainbelt by 10-55 days between 1960 and 2011, and in some parts of eastern Australia, the number of frost events has increased.

-CSIRO analysis of climate data over this period suggests the increasing frost incidence is due to the southerly displacement and intensification of high-pressure systems (subtropical ridges) and due to heightened dry atmospheric conditions associated with more frequent El Niño conditions during this period.
+CSIRO analysis of climate data over this period suggests that the increasing frost incidence is due to the southerly displacement and intensification of high-pressure systems (subtropical ridges) and due to heightened dry atmospheric conditions associated with more frequent El Niño conditions during this period.

-The southern-shifting high-pressure systems bring air masses from further south than in the past.
+The southern shifting high-pressure systems bring air masses from further south than in the past.
 This air is very cold and contributes to frost conditions.

-In the WA grainbelt, there are fewer earlier frosts and a shift to frosts later into the season.
-5
+In the eastern Australian grainbelt, the window of frost occurrence has broadened, so frosts are occurring both earlier and much later in the season (Figure 1).
+In the Western Australian grainbelt, there are fewer earlier frosts and a shift to frosts later into the season.